Fixing Non-blocking Data Structures for Better Compatibility with Memory Reclamation Schemes: Introduction

 \section{Introduction}

-With the growing prevalence of multicore and manycore systems, parallelization is becoming crucial for enhancing performance across the entire software stack -- applications, middleware, core system services, and low-level components inside an operating system (OS).
+With the rise of multicore and manycore systems, parallelization becomes essential for improving performance across the entire software stack, from applications to operating system (OS) components.
 Non-blocking data structures, which are not dependent on mutual exclusion, are becoming increasingly popular due to their scalability, throughput, and latency characteristics.
 Unfortunately, many data structures that utilize non-blocking techniques conflict with fundamental assumptions of classical memory management.
 This is because memory cannot be promptly reclaimed after an object is removed from a data structure, as there may still exist stale pointers to the object due to ongoing operations.
 When using manual memory management, memory has to be safely reclaimed by freeing memory only when \emph{all} ongoing operations with stale pointers complete.
-A number of past researchers proposed various \emph{safe memory reclamation} (SMR) techniques in C, C++, or Rust.
-Non-blocking SMR progress is often crucial for the overall progress guarantees, as we do not want to compromise data structure's progress properties.
-Unfortunately, many SMR schemes are trying to attain several \emph{highly desirable} properties simultaneously while often unknowingly compromising non-blocking progress or other important properties one way or the other.
-A recent work~\cite{ERATHEOREM} sheds more light onto this conundrum: it proves that it is \emph{impossible} to achieve three highly desirable SMR properties simultaneously, i.e., only two properties can ever be achieved: \textbf{(A) robustness} (bounded memory usage), \textbf{(B) easy integration} (no dependency on any special APIs, such as roll-back mechanisms or OS-based primitives), and \textbf{(C) wide applicability} (compatibility with most non-blocking data structures).
+A number of \emph{safe memory reclamation} (SMR) techniques were proposed for C, C++, and Rust.
+While we do not want to compromise data structure progress properties, it can be challenging to achieve several \emph{highly desirable} properties simultaneously with non-blocking progress in SMR.
+A recent work~\cite{ERATHEOREM} sheds more light onto this conundrum: it proves that it is \emph{impossible} to achieve three highly desirable SMR properties simultaneously, i.e., only two properties can ever be achieved: \textbf{(A) robustness} (bounded memory usage), \textbf{(B) easy integration} (no dependency on any special APIs, such as roll-back mechanisms or OS-based primitives), and \textbf{(C) wide applicability} (compatibility with most data structures without changes).